 Popularly known as the Golden Rock, the Kyaiktiyo Pagoda is a famous pilgrimage site of Buddhists located in the Mon state of Burma.
-It is a small pagoda built atop a giant granite boulder wrapped in golden leaves.
-Legend has it that the massive stone is precariously balanced on a strand of Gautam Buddha’s hair.
+It is a small pagoda built over a giant granite boulder wrapped in golden leaves.
+Legend has it that the massive stone is balanced precariously on a strand of Gautam Buddha’s hair!

-It is regarded as the third most important Buddhist pilgrimage site in Myanmar, following the Shwedagon Pagoda and Mahamuni Pagoda.
-It is a small detour from Yangon, housing the most revered Buddhist relics of the nation.
+Regarded as the third most important Buddhist pilgrimage site in Myanmar, following the Shwedagon Pagoda and Mahamuni Pagoda, it is a small detour from Yangon, and houses the most revered Buddhist relics of the nation.

 The gravity-defying monument is surrounded by temples and pagodas encompassing shrines of Buddhist spirits.
 The pagoda is situated amidst the most beautiful mountain ranges.

-The Burmese cuisine is amongst the most scrumptious and dainty cuisines across the world and what’s better than being able to relish it in its home country?
-You can enjoy the authentic Burmese delicacies like the Tea leaf Salad, Burmese Curry, Shan-style Tofu Noodles, Nangyi Thoke (a noodle dish) can be enjoyed at the Le Planteur Restaurants and Lounge Rangoon Tea House, Tin Tin and Green Gallery.
+The Burmese cuisine is among the most scrumptious and dainty throughout the world and what’s better than being able to relish it where it originated?
+You can enjoy the authentic Burmese delicacies like the Tea leaf Salad, Burmese Curry, Shan-style Tofu Noodles, and Nangyi Thoke (a noodle dish) at the Le Planteur Restaurants and Lounge Rangoon Tea House, Tin Tin and Green Gallery.

 Mandalay, Ngapali, Pindaya, Hpa-an, Hsipaw Mawlamyine, Mergui, and Ngwe Saung are among other most sought-after and prime attractions of this alluring and heavenly country.